srakesh143/Order-Management-System/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## For Backend
+Install JSON Server-
+npm install -g json-server

+Start JSON Server-
+json-server --watch db.json

+I have created a JSON srver for that I have created a db.json file The JSON file contains Orders and Users the Orders array contains  objects of order number,order due date etc the Users array contains objects of username and password for the validation purpose.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.